 We often find that our clients’ lives change dramatically after their divorce is complete.
 In many cases, a spousal support order from months or years in the past is no longer appropriate.
 Perhaps one spouse lost their job or started a new, higher-earning job.
 Perhaps an ex-spouse remarried or had another child.
 Many circumstances can trigger the need for a modified spousal support order.

 When cases like these arise, we continue to support clients through post-judgment modifications to spousal support orders.
 When there is a significant change of circumstances, an ex-spouse can petition the court to modify the spousal support order.
 Upon a showing of changed circumstances, a judge may lower or increase the amount of spousal support due to the receiving spouse.
 If the ex-spouse who receives payments remarries, a judge may find that this is grounds to terminate spousal support payments altogether.
 If you believe your spousal support order is no longer fair under the circumstances, trust the spousal support lawyers at Melissa Pearce & Associates.
 We may be able to help you seek a post-judgment modification.

 Sometimes divorce or separation is the only choice for couples.
 At Melissa Pearce & Associates, we believe in reaching the most equitable and amicable agreement possible.
 When you separate from your spouse, you have to make a series of difficult decisions about what is best for you and your children.
-Our experienced attorneys provide both legal advice and emotional support during a very difficult time in our clients’ lives.
+An experienced Novi spousal support lawyer from our team will provide both legal advice and emotional support during a very difficult time in your life.
 Trust us to help you seek a fair spousal support arrangement that will allow both you and your ex-spouse to move on without sacrificing your quality of life.

 Contact us today to schedule your pre-engagement meeting.
 We will respond to you within one business day.